Factor investing hasn't worked for over 20 years. Why do we still use it?

 Pervasive: It holds across countries, regions, sectors and even asset classes.

-Robust: It holds for various definitions (for example, there is a value premium, whether it is measured by price-to-book [P/B], earnings, cash flow or sales).
+Robust: It holds across various definitions (for example, there is a value premium, whether measured by price-to-book [P/B], earnings, cash flow, or sales).

-Investable: It holds up not just on paper but also after considering actual implementation issues, such as trading costs.
+Investable: It holds up not just on paper but also when accounting for implementation issues, such as trading costs.

-Intuitive: There are logical risk-based or behavioural-based explanations for its premium and why it should continue to exist.
+Intuitive: There are logical risk-based or behaviour-based explanations for its premium and why it should continue to exist.

 The most common factors are highlighted below:

-Value: Discovered by Basu in 1977 - this is covered above in the Fama French model.
+Value: Documented by Basu in 1977 - this is covered above in the Fama-French model.

 Size: Discovered by Banz in 1981 - this is also covered above.

-Low volatility: The low volatility anomaly (sometimes known as betting against beta) identified that low volatility stocks often had higher returns than those with higher volatility, which contradicts the CAPM model examined above.
+Low volatility: The low volatility anomaly (sometimes known as betting against beta) identified that low volatility stocks often have higher returns than those with higher volatility, which contradicts the CAPM model examined above.

-Momentum: The momentum factor identified that stocks whose prices had recently been rising continued to go up.
+Momentum: Research on the momentum factor discovered that stocks whose prices had recently risen continued to rise, whereas those with falling prices continued to decline.
 This factor was incorporated into the Fama-French six-factor model analysis in 2018.

-Profitability: Identified by Novy-Marx in 2013, this was incorporated into the Fama-French five-factor model.
+Profitability: Identified by Novy-Marx in 2013 and incorporated into the Fama-French five-factor model.
 This factor identified that the most profitable firms generated higher returns.

 Investment: Documented by Fama and French in 2006, this identifies the negative relationship between expected investment and expected return.
 This also features in the five-factor model.